dy/spect/README.md

 #### DOM Elements

-`html` can insert DOM nodes directly, which can be used to preserve original markup:
+`html` can insert DOM nodes directly, which can be used to decorate original markup:

 ```js
 // wrap